Annual Budget

 Capital Works Program

-You can follow the progress of many of our capital works projects at our Works and Projects section of our website.
+You can follow the progress of many of our capital works projects at the Works and Projects section of Council’s website.

 Comparison to Other Councils

-The below graphs show how Moira compared to other Councils in 2020/21.
+The below graphs illustrate how Moira Shire Council’s demographics compared to other large rural Councils in the 2023/24 financial year.

 Further information